tpadilla10117/v2.0-tpadilla.com/NOTES.md

 Contact.jsx: <!-- TODO: -->

-    - remake form -> **The Submit button needs fixing when clocked
-    - make form functional with email.js
     - decide on what to do with rest of the page / negative space on larger views

 Resume.jsx: <!-- TODO: -->